sebhammer/YAZGPT/README.md

 **TODO**

+Break initial prompt into a file and make the file a commmand line option to allow tuning of the prompt to the use case.

+Add logging of query/result details for auditing the results

 Refine the mapping of records.
 Is it possible to give access to additional fields/detailed records on demand?

 Would it make sense to predefine multiple search targets and let the LLM choose the modst appropriate one?

 Explore use cases: General research, copy cataloging, resource sharing

+List remaining context buffer space; add some kind of cleanout/compression of older messages.